Design Concept Project | C2C | Sustainability

 Analyzing the Competition

-We studied several competitors of 2 most common business models:
+We studied 7 of 2 most common business models (business model canvas competitive analysis framework):

 model 1: the integrated digital clothes categorizer with additional services